Lillian26/workshop_dApp/get_started/cardano-dev-recap.md

 Query the tip of the mainnet to get the slot number. \
 `cardano-cli query tip --mainnet`

-a slot = 1 sec, protocol parameter for now
+One slot = 1 sec, protocol parameter for now

-get a slot number to set an expiration time, for this example, we can just add 1000 slots. \ So take into account finishing the building, submiting of these transactions within the next 15mins(<1000 slots)
+We need to get a slot number to be able to set an expiration time, for this example, we can just add 1000 slots. \ So taking into account finishing the building, submiting of these transactions within the next 15mins(<1000 slots) we should set the expire variable to the current slot plus 1000.

 `EXPIRE="$calculated_expiration_time1"`

+This is important because: \
 We shouldn't keep potential transactions floating around way after thier expiration times.

 The concurrency issue - building and signing a transaction, and then having the parameters of the transaction disappear e.g used up by another transaction before it is submitted equals to failure.